Mira Nair: Early life and education

 Nair first attended Ispat English Medium School in Rourkela, from ages 7 to 10, between 1964 and 1967.
 Her family moved to Bhubaneswar, where she lived until age 18.
-She attended an English-medium high school at Loreto Convent, Tara Hall in Kaithu, Shimla, where she developed a fondness for English literature.
+She attended Loreto Convent, Tara Hall in Kaithu, Shimla from 1971 to 1974 where she developed a fondness for the English literature, particularly, Vanity Fair, by William Makepeace Thackeray, which she would adapt into a film one day.
 In her teens, she taught herself to type and play the sitar; painted; wrote poetry and performed in local theatre, and was also an outstanding student.

-She studied at Miranda House—a college for women at Delhi University—where she majored in sociology.
+She studied at Miranda House- a constituent college for women at Delhi University, where she majored in sociology.
 (Note: This is reported by this source, but not mentioned in a long 2002 interview.)
 While at university, she belonged to an amateur drama company in Delhi.
 There she worked with Indian theatre director Barry John.
 At university she performed in Equus, Habeas Corpus, and as Cleopatra in Shakespeare's Antony and Cleopatra.
 She also did political street theatre in Calcutta with the Bengali playwright Badal Sircar.

-After turning down the offer of a full scholarship to Cambridge University in England (later saying "I had a chip on my shoulder about the Brits") in 1976, aged 19, she moved to the US to attend Harvard University on a scholarship.
+After turning down the offer of a full scholarship to Cambridge University in England, (later saying "I had a chip on my shoulder about the Brits") in 1976, she moved to the US as a nineteen-year-old to attend Harvard University on a scholarship.
 She enjoyed acting and continued to perform throughout her first year at Harvard.
+Her friend and future collaborator Sooni Taraporevala was a classmate at Harvard.

-Heading to New York City during the summer break, she worked with American dramatist Joseph Chaikin and met Judith Malina and Julian Beck, who founded The Living Theatre.
+Heading to New York City during the summer break of her first year, she worked with American dramatist Joseph Chaikin and met Judith Malina and Julian Beck, who founded The Living Theatre.

-She was admitted to the Department of Visual and Environmental Studies based on her photographic submission, but then dropped photography, preferring filmmaking.
-She attended the introductory photography course that was being taught by her future first husband, Mitch Epstein, in 1977, and she did some work for him on his freelance assignments.
+Upon returning to Harvard, she took a summer course in photography.
+She then cross-registered for a film class with Richard Leacock at MIT.
+This class inspired Nair to focus on documentary filmmaking in the Department of Visual and Environmental Studies at Harvard (now called the Department of Art, Film, and Visual Studies).
 She graduated in 1979.
-Her friend and future collaborator Sooni Taraporevala was a classmate at Harvard.